ASaiM/documentation/framework/tools/available_tools/pretreatments/assemble_paired_end_sequences.rst

 Tools
 =====

-ASaiM framework offers the possiblity to assemble paired-end sequences with FastQJoin.?? fastqjoiner
+ASaiM framework offers the possiblity to assemble paired-end sequences with FastQJoin :cite:`aronesty_ea-utils_2011` and fastqjoiner

 FastQJoin
 ---------